-Many people contribute to IRI's Guidebook to Direct Democracy development and regular updates.
+Many people contribute to the development and regular updating of IRI's Guidebook to Direct Democracy.
 We would like to thank all the contributors, translators and reviewers for their dedication and interest.
-It would not have been possible to develop and produce this Guidebook without the assistance of supporters and experts of democracy development.
+It would not have been possible to develop and produce this Guidebook without the assistance of supporters and experts committed to the development of democracy.
 Our special thanks go to: